MaryAnneLee/zero-waste-design/README.md

 # ZERO WASTE DESIGN

-The Zero waste design website is a responsiv website with information about creativity with fabric scraps and workshops.
+The Zero waste design website is a responsive website with information about creativity with fabric scraps and workshops.

 ![responsive webiste](assets/images/readme-images/zero-waste-design-responsive.png)